 If you have a Pluralsight subscription, please consider watching it.
 Reading the instructions is one thing, but watching it done demystifies the whole process.

 The first thing any computer needs is an operating system.
-There are several Linux distributions to choose from.
+There are several Linux distributions (distros) to choose from.
 You can think of a distribution as an “Edition” of Linux.
 Just like Windows comes in Home, Business, and Enterprise editions (or whatever they’re called this week), each Linux distribution consists of the same core OS “kernel”, but with different combinations of additional features added.
-In the Linux world, these “features” could include things like the entire windowing system, so the differences between editions are a little more drastic than Windows editions, but you get the point.
+In the Linux world, these “features” could include things like the entire windowing system, so the differences between distros are a little more drastic than Windows editions, but you get the point.

 In this series we’ll be building on top of Raspbian, which is a Raspberry Pi variation of the Debian Linux distribution.
 It is available from the Raspberry Pi Foundation’s download page as an image file.